 The Democracy Summit brought in students from TSU and six other HBCUs, including Morehouse, Morgan State, Savannah State, Florida A&M, North Carolina A&T, and North Carolina Central University.

 “Seeing people from different walks of life and from all other HBCUs showed me unity,” student multi-media journalist Mario Dunham said.
 “It connected me to people that I probably wouldn’t have had the opportunity to connect with.”

 Former President Barack Obama even shared a recorded message for those in the room about the vital role the free press plays in democracy.

 With democracy seemingly under attack, his message resonated with many.
-The reporters with KTSU2 news watched from their seats with a deeper passion to be the gatekeepers for democracy.
+Each KTSU2 student reporter watched from their seat with a deeper desire to be the gatekeeper for democracy.

 “Democracy, no matter how much people lose faith in it, is still here.
 Us not having an opinion about it, us not really knowing about it is detrimental to the thriving of it.”Jayhlin Rodgers, TSU journalism student

 The Center sets out to provide training programs and funding for journalists to continue thriving, standing up against misinformation, and challenging the status quo.

 “Journalism is the engine to democracy.”
 TSU journalist professor Sandifer-Walker said, “The Center’s mission to prepare a new generation of HBCU storytellers is a monumental undertaking that ensures the guiding principles of democracy remain hallmarks of American culture.”